 If you are self-employed, own or run a business, planning helps you step out of day-to-day tasks to set work goals and decide how you’re going to reach them.

-Business planning is about setting a clear plan of where you and your business are going and how to achieve goals.
+Business planning is about setting a clear plan for where you and your business are going and how to achieve goals.
 It also involves regular monitoring to make sure you’re on track.

 Before launching Common Ledger, Carlos Chambers and his team had an idea for software to streamline the information accountants received from their clients’ different programs.
 They spent six months speaking to accountants in New Zealand and Australia to understand their potential market and refine their product.